Strong existence and uniqueness of the tilt-indexed Busemann process in the planar corner growth model: Introduction

 The \textit{corner growth model}, or \textit{directed last-passage percolation} (LPP), is a cornerstone model of random growth in the Kardar-Parisi-Zhang universality class which can profitably be thought of as a directed version of first-passage percolation (FPP), a prototypical example of a random (psuedo-)metric on the lattice.

 FPP is constructed by assigning non-negative weights to the edges of the lattice and then defining the distance between sites to be the infimum over the weights collected along all self-avoiding paths between those sites.
 As usual, the optimizing paths are known as geodesics.
-In FPP, substantial recent attention \cite{Dam-Han-14, Dam-Han-17, Hof-08, Ahl-Hof-16-} has focused on the structure of semi-infinite geodesics, which are also known as geodesic rays.
+In FPP, substantial recent attention \cite{Dam-Han-14, Dam-Han-17, Hof-08, Ahl-Hof-16-} has focused on the structure of semi-infinite geodesics.

 The planar corner growth model has a similar structure with a few differences.
 Edge weights are replaced by vertex weights and the set of admissible paths is restricted to those which either go up or right in each step.
 This path restriction allows the vertex weights to take both negative and positive values.
 By convention, we also replace the minimum over paths with a maximum over paths.
 This model arises naturally in the context of tandem queueing, for example, where the passage time satisfies the same recursion as the time at which labeled customers are served at labeled service stations.
 Once again, we have optimizing paths, which we call geodesics by way of analogy to first-passage percolation.
 Similarly, significant recent attention has been focused on the structure of semi-infinite geodesics.